 You should make an appointment to meet with the Undergraduate Advising Head of your major department.
 Bring syllabi from the classes to the meeting.

-Yes, Taylor Seidel will be very happy to re-evaluate your transcripts.
-Send her an email telling her your specific concerns and ask to set up a meeting.
+Yes, the Transfer Specialist in the Registrar's Office will be very happy to re-evaluate your transcripts.
+Send an email explaining your specific concerns and ask to set up a meeting.
 It is extremely helpful if you bring course descriptions and syllabi for the courses in question when you meet with her.

 That depends.
 Transfer students are required to spend a minimum of four fall/spring semesters and take a minimum of 16 classes on the Brandeis campus.
 If you have transferred in with junior status and plan to graduate in two years you would not be able to study abroad.
 If you plan to spend more than four semesters completing your Brandeis degree then it is possible to study abroad for graduation credit.
 Meet with an advisor in the Study Abroad Office for more information about study abroad programs.
 Remember, summer classes do not contribute to the four semester, 16 class requirement.